vivarium-collective/tumor-tcell/README.md

 ### Getting Started for Developers

-To set up the repository for development, we recommend you clone the github repository and build a local development environment with pyenv. pyenv lets you install and switch between multiple Python releases and multiple "virtual environments", each with its own pip packages.
+To set up the repository for development, we recommend you clone the github repository and build a local development environment with pyenv.
+We recommend using pyenv, which lets you install and switch between multiple Python releases and multiple "virtual environments", each with its own pip packages.
+Using pyenv, create a virtual environment and install Python 3.8.5.
+Follow the instructions [here](https://github.com/pyenv/pyenv).
+Then, run the following command in your terminal:

+    $ pyenv virtualenv 3.8.5 tumor-tcell-env && pyenv local tumor-tcell-env

 To set up the library in your environment run: